-BoC ensures that the legal and regulatory requirements stemming from the provisions set out in the Law 188(I) 2007, the 5th edition of the Central Bank of Cyprus Directive for the prevention of Money Laundering and Terrorist financing and the 1st edition of the Central Bank of Cyprus Directive for Compliance with the Provisions of UN Security Council of the European Union, are addressed by BoC.
+The Bank of Cyprus ensures that the legal and regulatory requirements emanated from the provisions set out in the Law 188(I) 2007, the 5th edition of the Central Bank of Cyprus Directive for the prevention of Money Laundering and Terrorist financing and the 1st edition of the Central Bank of Cyprus Directive for Compliance with the Provisions of UN Security Council of the European Union, are addressed by the Bank, including its subsidiary companies.

-All BoC Group entities are expected to enact in their own internal systems equivalent procedures.
-Corresponding Bank functions have the responsibility for coordinating the application of the framework across BoC, in accordance with established reporting lines.
+All Bank subsidiaries are expected to enact in their own internal systems equivalent procedures.
+Corresponding Bank functions have the responsibility for coordinating the application of the framework across the Bank, in accordance with established reporting lines.